 Pharmacy Residency Program

-Our ASHP accredited program has been training residents since 1984.
+Our ASHP-accredited PGY-1 program has been training residents since 1984.
 This one year program provides the opportunity to develop advanced pharmacy practice skills in a progressive community hospital setting.

-Upon completion of this training program residents are prepared to successfully assume clinical pharmacy roles within health-systems practice.
-This may include transitioning to advanced training in the form of PGY-2 residency programs and/or fellowships.
-They are also prepared to assume teaching responsibilities for future practitioners.
+Upon completion of this training program, residents are prepared to successfully assume clinical pharmacy roles within health-systems practice.

 Each Resident's rotation schedule is customized to meet his or her individual needs and interests.
 The rotations are available in the following practice areas with dedicated preceptors who have extensive clinical experience.
 Of note, many of the electives were originally created to meet a training desire.